deusfinance/deus-docs/docs/staking.md

 title: Staking
 ---

-The DEUS Ecosystem rewards liquidity providers by allowing users to stake their sealed tokens(sTokens) or Balancer pool tokens (bpt).
-The users staking collect rewards from an arbitrage bot in the Balancer pools along with fees and losses of traders.
+DEUS Ecosystem rewards liquidity providers by allowing users to stake their sealed tokens (sTokens) or Balancer pool tokens (BPT).
+If you decide to stake your tokens, you will collect rewards from an arbitrage bot in the Balancer pools, as well as trading fees and losses of traders.
+All staking rewards are currently paid out in DEA.

 ![](https://i.ibb.co/Y24KWF7/stake.png)

-## What is the main difference between the single and Balancer pool?
+## What are the main differences between Single and Balancer pools?

-[single pool](https://app.deus.finance/staking/single) (sDEUS, sDEA, Time token):
+[Single pool](https://app.deus.finance/staking/single) (sDEUS, sDEA, Time token):
-- No risks of impermanent loss but less rewards.
+- No risks of impermanent loss but lesser rewards
-- Simple as taking [sTokens](vaults) or [Time tokens](timetoken) and pressing "Stake Here".
+- As simple as taking [sTokens](vaults) or [Time tokens](timetoken) and pressing "Stake Here"

 [Balancer pool](https://app.deus.finance/staking/liquidity):
-- Some risks of impermanent loss but much higher rewards.
+- Potential risk of impermanent loss but greater rewards
+- More gas fees to enter the pool
-- Can provide the multiple different assets for the least slippage or enter through the single asset with some slippage, but easier process.
+- User has to provide multiple assets for the least slippage or enter through single asset with slippage

 [Joining multi-asset Balancer pool](https://www.youtube.com/watch?v=bAYsrH_9OeQ)